dovi-k/toodle/README.md

 #### Expectations

 * Ability organise my to do list
-* To have a dashboard where all the necessary information is visible
 * Easy to add my tasks to my list
 * Personalised profile
 * My information is saved when I can add it